-The phrase is often said as "out of the jaws of death," meaning a person was saved from a near death experience.
+Death or a deadly situation.
+This phrase is sometimes said as "out of the jaws of death," and it's frequently used to mean a person escaped from a very dangerous situation.

 "This youth that you see here I snatch'd one half out of the jaws of death."